NEW JERSEY — While guidance is still forthcoming, municipal and private swimming pools can at least take solace in the fact they can reopen June 22.

 Stage 2 will also include in-person clinical research, labs, limited fitness/gyms, museums, libraries, and limited in-person government services — although the NJ Motor Vehicles Commission (MVC) has already received the green light.

 When youth summer programs open in July, they will have to follow a set of regulations.

-“The guidelines set parameters on appropriate social distancing, face coverings and other hygiene practices, staggered arrivals and dismissals, and enhanced cleaning and disinfection,” said State Health Commissioner Judy Persichilli this afternoon.
+“The guidelines set parameters on appropriate social distancing, face coverings and other hygiene practices, staggered arrivals and dismissals, and enhanced cleaning and disinfection,” said State Health Commissioner Judy Persichilli.

 Persichilli emphasized that all youth camps, including municipal day camps, are required to submit a “youth camp attention” form no later than 24 hours prior to opening.
 The form acknowledges that the camps have COVID-19 policies and procedures in place.